w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students on how visual aspects impact readability of the content.
 These include contrast ratios, font types and sizes, spacing, and line height.
-* Demonstrate the use of font types, such as Sans Serif, that provide a good reading experience.
-Compare easy to read font sizes with those that are more difficult to read and understand.
+* Show examples of fonts that provide a good reading experience.
+Compare those with fonts that are more difficult to read and understand.

 #### Ideas to Assess Knowledge for Topic